oliverjam/learn-express/README.md

 });
 ```

-Visit http://localhost:3000 and you'll see a title and links to other pages.
+Visit http://localhost:3000 and you'll see a title and links to other pages (don't worry about the "Log in" link for now).
 These pages don't exist yet, so we'll have to add handlers for them.

 Create a new route for `GET /new-post` that renders `templates.newPost`.